wesnermichel/The-Catalogue/README.md

 ### MVP Goals

 <ul>
-  <li>As a player, I want my catalogue to allow someone to pick an item from a lift of stories and learn more about it once it has been selected </li>
+  <li> I want my catalogue to allow someone to pick an item from a lift of stories and learn more about it once it has been selected </li>
-  <li>As a player, I want my catalogue to allow someone to share the link to their favorite social network</li>
+  <li> I want my catalogue to allow someone to share the link to their favorite social network</li>
-  <li>As a player, I want my catalogue to be able to edit content from the AI generated content</li>
+  <li> I want my catalogue to be able to edit content from the AI generated content</li>
-  <li>As a player, I want my catalogue to view different stories, and</li>
+  <li> I want my catalogue to view different stories, and</li>
+  <li> I want my catalogue to allow someone delete content </li>
-  <li>As a player, I want my catalogue to allow someone to share the link to their favorite social network</li>
+  <li> I want my catalogue to allow someone to share the link to their favorite social network</li>

 ### Stretch Goals
 <ul>